 For people who haven’t cycled for a while, getting back in the saddle can be fun, and there is now a greater network of cycle paths.
-And the old saying is definitely true: you never forget how to ride a bike!
-However, do consider whether you will be safe in the saddle and on the road – health issues (such as balance and eyesight) have a part to play here as well, as well as awareness of other road traffic.
+And the old saying is definitely true: you never forget how to ride a bike.
+However, do consider whether you will be safe in the saddle and on the road – health issues (such as balance and eyesight) also have a part to play here, as well as awareness of other road traffic.

 - Social car schemes: these are operated by volunteers driving their own cars.

 - Community buses: these are minibuses that regularly travel set routes to a timetable, picking up members of the local community.

 - Community or group transport: usually minibuses that take community groups to specific destinations (such as a social club or lunch club) to enhance a strong, active and vibrant community.

 - Dial-a-Ride: minibuses or accessible cars operated for certain individuals in their local community to improve active independence, quality and choice.